samuel-rosa/spsann-doc/acdc.md

 # Covariates

-Five types of covariates, also known as predictor variables, can be used to calibrate a trend model for DSM.
-Let us see their definition (Everitt, 2006):
+Five types of covariates, also known as predictor variables, can be used to calibrate a spatial trend model for DSM.
+Let us see their definition (Everitt2006):

 * Binary: covariates which occur in one of two possible states (true/false, yes/no), these often being labelled 0 and 1.
 Example: presence/absence of rock